Entropicsky/mycursorrules/global.md

 ### Implementation Practices
 - Use Streamlit for data analysis and rapid prototyping where appropriate, implementing the streamlit.testing framework for headless testing.
 - Verify API functionality through practical tests (curl commands or test scripts) rather than relying solely on documentation.
-Before coding to an API, methodically make sure you understand the response structure of the API.
+Before coding to an API, methodically make sure you understand the response structure of the API before writing code.
 - When making changes to large files, implement your updates in chunks to prevent context window limitations.

 ### Code Organization and Structure